licht1stein/telegram-exception-alerts/README.md

 ![PyPI - Wheel](https://img.shields.io/pypi/wheel/telegram-exception-alerts)
 ![PyPI - Downloads](https://img.shields.io/pypi/dw/telegram-exception-alerts)

+**THIS LIBRARY HAS BEEN EXTENSIVELY TESTED AND IS CONSIDERED VERY STABLE: IT WORKS FINE AND HAS NO EXTERNAL DEPENDENCIES.
+SO NO FUTURE UPDATES ARE EXPECTED UNLESS I HAVE SOME VERY BRIGHT IDEA ABOUT IT.**

 A very lightweight library for sending exception details to Telegram using a decorator.
+It uses no external dependencies.

 ## Installation